The new features we can expect in GTA V on PS5 and Xbox series X/S

 ‘Grand Theft Auto V’ PS5 and Xbox series X/S release date

 The Playstation 5 and Xbox series X/S versions of GTA V will be available digitally from 15 March.
-Pre-orders and pre-loading will be available from 8 March a week ahead of release.
+Pre-orders and pre-loading are available now.

 For the first three months, GTA V will be available at a discounted price on both PS5 and Xbox series X/S consoles and then after 14 June, both the story mode and GTA Online will be available on both consoles for £34.99.